Back Street Luv

-"Back Street Luv" is a song by British rock band Curved Air, written by band members Ian Eyre, Sonja Kristina and Darryl Way.
-It was included on the Second Album and released as a single in July 1971 by Warner Bros.
-Records.
+"Back Street Luv" is a song by British rock band Curved Air, written by band members Darryl Way, Sonja Kristina, and Ian Eyre.
+It was included on the Second Album and released as a single in June 1971 by Warner Bros.
 It reached number 4 in the UK Singles Chart on 18 September.
 Warners also released it as a single in the Netherlands, Germany, France and Portugal.
-In 1975 a considerably more intense live version appeared on Curved Air – Live and was released as a single in the UK by Deram, but it failed to make any commercial impact.
+In 1975 a live version appeared on Curved Air – Live and was released as a single in the UK by Deram, but it failed to make any commercial impact.